 Note: Reimbursement requests must be based upon documented time and effort reports.
-For example, a MCSAP officer spent approximately 35 percent of his time on approved grant activities.
+Those same time and effort reports may be used to estimate salary expenses for a future period.
+For example, a MCSAP officer's time and effort reports for the previous year show that he/she spent 35 percent of his/her time on approved grant activities.
 Consequently, it is reasonable to budget 35 percent of the officer's salary to this project.
 For more information on this item see 2 CFR §200.430.

-In the annual salary column, enter the annual salary for each position.
+In the salary column, enter the salary for each position.

-Total Project Costs are calculated by multiplying # of Staff X % of Time X Annual Salary for both Personnel and Overtime (OT).
+Total Project Costs equal the Number of Staff x Percentage of Time on MCSAP grant x Salary for both Personnel and Overtime (OT).

 If OT will be charged to the grant, only OT amounts for the Lead MCSAP Agency should be included in the table below.
-If the OT amount requested is greater than the 15 percent limitation in the MCSAP Comprehensive Policy, then justification must be provided in the CVSP for review and approval by FMCSA headquarters.
+If the OT amount requested is greater than the 15 percent limitation in the MCSAP Comprehensive Policy (MCP), then justification must be provided in the CVSP for review and approval by FMCSA headquarters.